 Experienced Student Supervisors have the opportunity to advance to the Student Supervisor II role, which entails additional equipment maintenance and training responsibilities; each Student Supervisor II apprentices with a Jacobs Design Specialist and gains specialized knowledge of a particular area of the makerspace.

 New Student Supervisors are hired in August, and occasionally in January, before the start of the semester.
 If you are interested in joining the Student Supervisor team, sign up to receive an announcement about the next open recruitment cycle.

 A small team of students supports the Jacobs Institute’s work in graphic design, content production for web and print, and creative storytelling.
 Graphic Design Assistants primarily focus on design outputs like posters and print collateral, illustrations, infographics, and brand applications, while Storytelling Assistants primarily focus on outputs like written stories, video and photography, and web and social media content.
 Both roles involve the opportunity to work on long-term special projects, propose new ideas, and work as part of a collaborative team.

 Members of this team are typically hired in August, and occasionally in January.
 If you are interested in learning about openings, sign up to receive an announcement when jobs are posted.

-Each semester, the Jacobs Institute hires dedicated, knowledgeable graduate students to serve as Graduate Student Instructors (GSIs) for the Design Innovation (DES INV) courses.
-Students are also hired as Readers and Tutors, but less frequently.
+Each semester, the Jacobs Institute hires dedicated, knowledgeable graduate students to serve as academic student employees (ASEs) for the Design Innovation (DES INV) courses.
+Available roles range from graduate student instructors (GSIs), readers, and tutors, depending on the course.